rchvalbo/calculator/README.md

 # jQuery Calculator

-* This is a calculator
+* This is a calculator written as an object